 Workshop Impact Evaluation design with DRG at Learning Conference or in Washington, Winter 2015/2016: Two PIs travel to Learning Conference.

 Baseline Data Collection and Pre-program Implementation Late Spring/Early Summer 2016: Once the evaluation design is finalized, we will begin the process of developing the baseline data collection including the set of questions for the surveys and the qualitative analysis protocol (including interviews and focus groups).
 We will work together with the implementing partner M&E specialist to customize the baseline data collection questions and approach based on their implementation strategy.
-Data collection tools will be reviewed by and its implementing partner (NORC) who will be tasked with local data collection.
+Data collection tools will be reviewed by the USAID Niger Office and its implementing partner (NORC) who will be tasked with local data collection.
 A PI might have to make himself or herself available for travel to Niger for enumeration training.
 Alternatively, or in conjunction, a staff person from NORC will likely travel to Niger to facilitate enumeration training.
 The team will coordinate with the PG Reform Implementation Program on randomization strategy.
 Once the baseline evaluation is complete, a draft report will be provided to USAID/Niger and USAID/DRG within three months.
 We will solicit USAID feedback on the draft report and then revise to produce a final report within one month of receiving USAID feedback.

 PG Reform Implementation Program, Summer 2016: At least one PI travels to Niger to monitor program roll-out.

 Midline Analysis, Summer 2017: PIs travel to Niger to coordinate on midpoint analysis.
 The midpoint analysis, which we expect to occur during summer 2017, will directly follow up on the baseline and also include new information not anticipated in the baseline.
-Once the midpoint analysis is complete, a draft report will be provided to USAID/Niger and USAID/DRG within three months.
+Once the midpoint analysis is complete, a draft report will be provided to USAID/Niger, HESN and DRG within three months.
 We will solicit USAID/Niger and USAID/DRG feedback on the draft report and then revise to produce a final report within one month of receiving USAID feedback and submit to USAID/Niger, HESN and DRG.

 AidData, USAID/DRG and USAID/Niger may continue to collaborate on an Endline Data Collection and Analysis in Summer 2018.
-Such activity would be outside of the HESN Cooperative Agreement, utilize separate funds, and be governed by a separate agreement between these parties
+Such activity would be outside of the HESN Cooperative Agreement, utilize separate funds, and be governed by a separate agreement between these parties unless Niger buys into the cooperative agreement.

 Reporting Requirements